 Not only does this make composed dApp interactions more transparent to users, it means that a web frontend can dynamically compose different dApps together on the fly just by constructing Transaction Manifests that describe what is desired.

-To learn more about Transaction Manifests, see our technical docs.
+To learn more about Transaction Manifests, see the Radix Tech Docs.

 - RadFi Deep Dive Video - Transaction Manifests